(Updated April 2016)

 In Japan, JNC and JNFL operate small centrifuge plants, the capacity of JNFL's at Rokkasho was planned to be 1.5 million SWU/yr.
 China has two small centrifuge plants imported from Russia.
 China has several centrifuge plants, the first at Hanzhun with 6th generation centrifuges imported from Russia.
 The Lanzhou plant is operating at 3.5 million SWU/yr but expanding to 6.5 million SWU/yr by 2020, and Hanzhun is operating at 2.2 million SWU/yr.
 Others are under construction.
 Brazil has a small plant which is being developed to 0.2 million SWU/yr.
 Pakistan has developed centrifuge enrichment technology, and this appears to have been sold to North Korea.
 Iran has sophisticated centrifuge technology which is operational, with estimated 9000 SWU/yr capacity.

-In both France and the USA plants with late-generation Urenco centrifuge technology are now being built to replace ageing diffusion plants, not least because they are more economical to operate.
-As noted, a centrifuge plant requires as little as 50 kWh/SWU power (Urenco at Capenhurst, UK, input 62.3 kWh/SWU for the whole plant in 2001-02, including infrastructure and capital works).
+In both France and the USA plants with late-generation Urenco centrifuge technology have been built to replace ageing diffusion plants, not least because they are more economical to operate.
+As noted, a centrifuge plant requires as little as 40 kWh/SWU power (Urenco at Capenhurst, UK, input 62.3 kWh/SWU for the whole plant in 2001-02, including infrastructure and capital works).

 Areva's new €3 billion French plant – Georges Besse II – started commercial operation in April 2011 and is ramping up to full capacity of 7.5 million SWU/yr in 2016.
 As noted above, customers hold more than 10% equity in Areva’s operating subsidiary SET.

 Urenco's new $1.5 billion National Enrichment Facility in New Mexico, USA commenced production in June 2010.
-Full initial capacity of 3.7 million SWU/yr was reached in 2014, and capacity will reach 5.7 million SWU/yr in 2015 – enough for 10% of US electricity needs.
+Full initial capacity of 3.7 million SWU/yr was reached in 2014, and capacity reached 4.7 million SWU/yr in 2015 – enough for 10% of US electricity needs.

 Following this, Areva was planning to build a $2 billion, 3.3 million SWU/yr Eagle Rock plant at Idaho Falls, USA.
 In 2009 it applied for doubling in capacity to 6.6 million SWU/yr.
 It is deferred indefinitely.